mongodb/mongo-ruby-driver/spec/README.md

 - To build libmongocrypt from source, follow the instructions in the README on the libmongocrypt GitHub repo: https://github.com/mongodb/libmongocrypt

 Create AWS KMS keys
-Many of the Field-Level Encryption tests require that you have an encryption master key hosted on AWS's Key Management Service.
+Many of the Client-Side Encryption tests require that you have an encryption master key hosted on AWS's Key Management Service.
 Set up a master key by following these steps: